Food-Agility-CRC/Research_workspace/README.md

 [Food Agility AWS Research Environment Instructions v1.0.pdf](https://github.com/Food-Agility-CRC/Research_workspace/files/6137920/Food.Agility.AWS.Research.Environment.Instructions.v1.0.pdf)
 # Research_workspace
-Source code to create a AWS virtual private cloud with research workspaces
+Source code to create a AWS virtual private cloud with research workspaces.

+This sample system provides an environment that enables safe remote access to sensitive data.
+It provides an example of how to enable researchers or any external agent to remotely access compute and data resources whilst ensuring that it is difficult to copy sensitive data out of the environment.
+It’s important to acknowledge that it is impossible to ever completely prevent data theft where someone has access to that data.
+The default option in this solution is acceptable in a reasonably trusted environment but can be beefed up considerably if required

 This code is provided up a Creative Commons Share Alike licence.